-- Where will it be saving the data, on external sdcard or internal?
+- Where will it save the data, on an external sd card or internal?

 - How would it run in the background?
-In cache or in Memory?
+In cache or Memory?

-So, after you have the above things sorted out, we can proceed with further Android app development for beginners stuff.
-The above pointers I mentioned are the basis for all the android app development software.
-If you are trying to develop some android app development software for Security and Privacy, you would, however, need to note down few more things like types of encryption, where would it be stored, whether it can be cracked just by using Brute force or other attacks.
-So, you see that building an android app development software is just not a piece of cake.
-It is, however, amazing to learn how to build.
-I was more interested in breaking applications, rather than using it.
+So, after you have the above things sorted out, we can proceed with further Android app development for beginners.
+The above pointers I mentioned are the basis for all the Android app development software.
+Suppose you are trying to develop some Android app development software for Security and Privacy.
+In that case, you would need to note down a few more things like types of encryption, where it would be stored, and whether it can be cracked by using Brute force or other attacks.
+So, you see that building an Android app development software is not a piece of cake.
+It is, however, amazing to learn how to make.
+I was more interested in breaking applications rather than using them.
 But that won’t be everyone’s choice, however.
-Nuf said let’s take a look as to how to get started with Actual android app development for beginners.
+Nuf said, let’s look at how to get started with Actual android app development for beginners.

-Need to Know Terminologies before getting Started to android app development learning
+Need to Know Terminologies before getting Started with Android app development learning

-This is the first step you should know before starting with android app development for beginners.
-Activities are logistics of the application which provides a screen where the user can interact with so as to do something, for example, say dialing a call, taking a picture, sending a mail, or other similar activities.
-Every other activity has a given window where it draws its own user interface.
-This window actually uses the whole screen, but it can be smaller depending on the app or even lay above other windows.
+This is the first step you should know before starting with Android app development for beginners.
+Activities are the logistics of the Application, which provides a screen where the user can interact to do something, for example, dialing a call, taking a picture, sending a mail, or other similar activities.
+Every other activity has a given window where it draws its user interface.
+This window uses the whole screen but can be smaller depending on the App or even laid above other windows.

-Normally an application comprises of a lot of activities that are independently bounded to each other.
-And thus, one activity out of those multiple activities is termed as the ‘main’ activity, which the user interacts with when using the application.
-All activities can start each other so as to perform multiple actions.
-Every time a new activity is started, the last activity is terminated, without the user knowing the fact that the system saves the activity as cache in a stack known as BackStack.
-And whenever a new activity is started, it is stuffed to the BackStack.
-This stack then runs on the basic LIFO methods (last in first out).
-Thus, when the user’s work is done and he presses the back button, it is pushed back to the stack and the activity before that resumes its play.
+Usually, an application comprises many activities independently bound to each other.
+And thus, one activity out of those multiple activities is termed the ‘main’ activity, which the user interacts with when using the Application.
+All activities can start each other to perform various actions.
+Every time a new activity is created, the last activity is terminated without the user knowing that the System saves the activity as a cache in a stack known as BackStack.
+And whenever a new activity is started, it is stuffed into the back stack.
+This stack runs on the basic LIFO methods (last in, first out).
+Thus, when the user’s work is done and he presses the back button, it is pushed back to the stack, and the activity before that resumes its play.

-This is the second level you should know before starting for android app development learning.
-API or Application Program Interface Level is just a numeric value which has a unique identity.
-Every Platform has a different one depending on whether if two platforms are not joined together.
-The basic android app development learning would provide a platform to gives an API that different applications can use to interact with the actual Android system underlying within the device.
-Every version of the Android platform like lollipop 5.0, 5.15.2, includes upgrades to the Application framework that it supports.
+You should know this second level before starting Android app development learning.
+API or Application Program Interface Level is a numeric value with a unique identity.
+Every platform is different depending on whether the two platforms are not joined.
+The essential Android app development learning would provide a platform to give an API that other applications can use to interact with the existing Android system underlying the device.
+Every version of the Android platform, like Lollipop 5.0 and 5.15.2, includes upgrades to the Application framework it supports.

-Upgrades to the framework application are architected in such a manner so that even the latest API remains compatible with any previous versions of the API.
-The reason for this is because most of the modifications in the API are additionally added and introduced as new or is totally replaced.
-Thus, even if most of the parts of the API are updated, the older parts are deprecated but are still kept, so that dependent applications can still use them.
-In extremes of cases, parts of the API are either totally modified or removed.
+Upgrades to the framework application are architected so that even the latest API remains compatible with previous API versions.
+The reason for this is that most of the modifications in the API are additionally added and introduced as new or replaced.
+Thus, even if most of the parts of the API are updated, the older parts are deprecated but are still kept so that dependent applications can still use them.
+In extreme cases, parts of the API are either modified or removed.
 This is only done to ensure the importance of Application or System Security.
-Remaining API parts from all other platforms are carried forward along the other Android app development software parts.
+The Android app development software carries forward API parts from all other platforms and components.

-The framework API which is used by the Android platform uses specific numerical number known as the API Level as termed above.
-Every Android platform supports only one API Level, besides the fact that it has support for all previous versions of API Levels (till API Level 1).
-The first release of Android platform Base has API Level 1 and has been upgraded with various releases which have incremented the API Level by one.
+As mentioned above, the Android platform uses a specific numerical number known as the API Level to refer to the framework API it uses.
+Every Android platform supports only one API Level, besides having support for all previous versions of API Levels (till API Level 1).
+The initial release of the Android platform Base had API Level 1, and subsequent releases have incremented the API Level by one.

-Following is the list of recent API level till date:
+Following is the list of current API levels to date: